 MTN-affiliated researchers and partners work within a unique infrastructure specifically designed to facilitate the research required to support licensure of the tested products for widespread use.

-- Prevention Trials of Existing Antiretroviral Therapies.
-Emphasis has been on the evaluation of antiretroviral (ARV)-based prevention strategies, examining whether some of the same ARVs commonly used to treat HIV can also be used for prevention.
+- Prevention trials of existing ARV therapies.
+Emphasis has been on the evaluation of ARV-based prevention strategies, examining whether some of the same ARVs commonly used to treat HIV can also be used for prevention.
 This preventive approach is called pre-exposure prophylaxis.
 Formulations currently being tested for prevention include vaginal gels and oral tablets.